zxc916684603/ecs/intl.en-US/User Guide/Instances/Instance RAM roles/Use the instance RAM role by calling APIs.md

     "LastUpdated" : "2017-10-31T23:20:01Z",
     "Code" : "Success"

     ```

 ## 6. \(Optional\).
 Authorize a RAM user to use the instance RAM role {#Authorize .section}

 **Note:** You must grant the RAM user with the PassRole permission to use the instance RAM role feature.
-Without the PassRole  permission, a RAM user cannot carry out the permission of the authorization policy that is attached to the RAM user.

-Log on to the RAM console and  [Attach policies to a RAM user](../../../../intl.en-US/Quick Start/Attach policies to a RAM user.md#) authorize a RAM user to complete the authorization, see the following code snippet as an authorization policy example:
+Log on to the RAM console and follow the steps to  [Attach policies to a RAM user](../../../../intl.en-US/Quick Start/Attach policies to a RAM user.md#).
+Then, authorize the RAM user to complete the authorization, see the following code snippet as an authorization policy example:

 ```
 "Version": "2016-10-17",
 "Statement": [